Wired Access Configuration

 The following procedures describe the configuration of individual and stacked access layer switches using a UI Group.
 The base configuration of the switches was described previously in the Switch Group Configuration section of this guide.

-The following procedure completes the switch configuration using an Aruba Central UI Group.
-The figure below shows the access switches in the ESP Campus.
+The following procedure completes the switch configuration using an Central UI Group.
+The figure below shows the access switches in the Campus.

 Wired Access